 As you ride your electric scooter, you may experience some pain in your elbow joint.
 The potential for these injuries are increased when the scooter is at a high speed and you’re unable to brake or maneuver correctly, leading to an impact with another object near the roadway (or yourself!).

-To avoid this kind of electric scooter accident try not riding too fast.
+To avoid this kind of electric scooter accident try not to ride too fast.
 When coming up on any possible obstacles that might be on the road ahead, slow down gradually until it’s safe enough to drive over them without impacting anything else as well!

 The solution for elbow injuries